This tour is no longer available, please see similar tours below or send an enquiry

 Meals Included: Breakfast

 This morning, we see Havana in style – by classic car.
 Visiting both the old and new areas, we discover the distinct areas of the capital, stopping at points of interest.
 Feel free to ask why the streets of Cuba are filled with classic American cars manufactured in the 1950s and how the owners manage to maintain them!
 Afterwards, we have a walking tour of Old Havana – the heart of the capital.
 The area is often described as a living museum with magnificent monuments, cathedrals and palaces.
-During our tour, we visit a ration store, food market and artisan market for a chance to buy some souvenirs.
+During our tour, we visit a ration store and food market to gain a deeper understanding of daily life in the capital.

 Then it’s time to bid your group and leader a fond farewell as this marks the end of our Cuban two-wheeled adventure.